 When I wrote my last post, I was still working my handmade business, so as my focus has shifted to blogging, and now oils, my needs have changed.
 This year, I decided to make all-new printables instead of trying to make last year’s work for me again.
 That’s the beauty of designing them myself, right?

-There are a few key areas I need to track in my business, and having specific printables has helped me so much.
+There are a few key areas I need to track in my small business, and having specific printables has helped me so much.

 As a blogger, one thing that’s always a huge focus for me is planning my blog posts.
 I’m totally a green personality (some days) so planning ahead helps me stay on task and get things done.
 I like to write out all of my blog posts for the month, and any projects that need to get done before I can publish them (like printables, or a DIY).